webtoolsgroup/InstantWP/README.md

 # InstantWP

 InstantWP is a complete standalone, portable WordPress development environment.
+It turns any Windows or Mac machine into a WordPress development server.
+It should even run from a USB key.

  * [Overview ](#overview)
  * [Usage ](#usage)